-Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
-A typical way to obtain the knowledge and abilities would be some work experience and formal or informal education or training which ensures the ability to read and write at a level necessary for successful job performance.
+Any combination of education and/or experience and training that would likely provide the required knowledge and abilities is qualifying.
+A typical way to obtain the knowledge and abilities would be:

 |Knowledge, Skills and Abilities / Physical Demands and Working Conditions:|

-On a continuous basis walk, stand, bend, crouch or stoop, or sit in jolting cab for varying periods of time; use hands and fingers to grasp tools; make repetitive hand and body motions; twist and reach below and above shoulder, climb ladders, work underground in confined spaces or trenches, and perform sustained heavy physical labor on a continual basis; verbal ability to communicate in person, use a two-way radio, and use a telephone; lift or carry weight of 50 pounds without assistance and up to 100 pounds with assistance.
-See in the normal vision range with or without correction; hear in the normal range with or without correction.
-Work is performed outdoors with exposure to a variety of weather conditions; work with exposure to traffic, noise, physical barriers, and around heavy equipment or around potentially hazardous substances; work underground, in confined spaces or trenches on slippery or uneven surfaces, or when assigned to Wastewater section.
+On a continuous basis walk, stand, bend, crouch or stoop, sit for varying periods of time; use hands and fingers to grasp tools; make repetitive hand and body motions; twist and reach below and above shoulder; write or use a keyboard to communicate through written means; lift or carry weight of 25 pounds or less; communicate in person, use a two-way radio, and use a telephone; see in the normal vision range with or without correction; hear in the normal range with or without correction.